aoloe/scribus-manual-colors/Notes.md

   Wie aber hie rim aktuellen Fall zu sehen ist, sollte das nur jemand machen der weiss wie man saubere druckvorstufentaugliche PDFs erstellt, denn ein PDF/X ist kein Garant das es auch ein konformes PDF/X ist.
   Ohne Preflight sollte eigentlich kein PDF in eine Druckerei geben. (antonio_mo @ scribus-user.de/forum)

+## Applying colors

+### Applaying colors to shapes and frames

+in the properties palette you have a color tab with two "sub-tabs": fill and outline

+here you can set the color for the border and the fill of the frame.

+if you want a borderless frame or shape:

+- you can set the same color for the outline and the fill
+- or set the color of the fill to "none" (in this case, you will have a "smaller" shape)

+Scribus cannot create borderless shapes (and it seems that other DTP programs that pretend to so, simply hide the border from you without removing it).

+### Applying colors to text

+## Transparencies

+## Gradients

+not well supported in most PDF version

 ## Color management

 - the color management options in the PDF export dialog are only useful when target profiles are different from document profiles